lightless-dev/Blog/_posts/2025-6-24-New: propose your own levels!.md

 Done? hit `e`, playtest your level, and then click `SAVE SESSION EDITS(LOCAL STORAGE)`.
 Now your session is saved. your slots should be saved. hit this before exiting with the menu button.

 To send the level to us, you should click `SAVE LEVEL AS FILE`. lightLess will ask from which slot to save from.
 Enter the slot number.
-Then send your `.liglss` file to us.
-You can make a pull request at our [resource page](https://github.com/lightless-dev/resource).
-We'll check out your level.
+Then send your `.liglss` by usign this [level sender.](/sendlevel) We'll check out your level.

 To import a level, click `IMPORT LEVEL FROM FILE`.
 Next, eneter what slot you want to import to, and it should be imported.
 Click `SAVE SESSION EDITS(LOCAL STORAGE)` to save your new import.